 Greater Brisbane includes Brisbane, Moreton Bay, Ipswich, Redlands and Logan local government areas.

-Is there a current sector-wide direction for public service employees to return to their usual workplace?
+Do these restrictions affect the current sector-wide direction for public service employees to return to their usual workplace?

 The Queensland Government has set a direction that up to 50% of the employees who had been working remotely during the first phase of the pandemic should return to the workplace.
 However, the reality is there is no ‘one-size-fits-all’ approach to working arrangements across our public sector workforce during this time.
 Each Queensland Government agency is complying with relevant health directions from the Chief Health Officer and actioning their workforce-specific, scalable, business continuity plans.
 COVID-safe workplaces have been and remain a priority for all public service employees until the threat of COVID-19 is extinguished.